ros2/ros2_documentation/source/ROS-Framework/About-Nodes.rst

 ROS is based on object-oriented programming principles.
 Individual nodes are written as subclasses of the Node class, inheriting properties from it as defined by ROS.
 Configurable parameters enable you to control node behaviour during runtime.
+For example, a node controlling a motor may have a parameter that controls the motor's maximum speed, while a topic might be used to set a robot's current speed.
 See :doc:`parameters <About-Parameters>`.

 Communication between nodes